idirlab/graphnarrator/README.md

 Ensure the input format is correct for the model to generate the desired output.
 The head (<H>), relation (<R>), and tail (<T>) entities should be clearly defined.
-Always start the input with "translate graph to English" to indicate the type of inference required.
+Always start the input with "translate Graph to English" to indicate the type of inference required.

 ### Requirements